Redbot Security Offensive Operations

 04

-We determine whether guest, corporate, and restricted wireless networks are truly isolated or whether traffic restrictions and VLAN boundaries can be bypassed in practice.
+We test whether guest and corporate wireless networks are truly isolated or if VLAN boundaries and traffic restrictions can be bypassed.

 05

-A core objective is validating whether wireless access can become a foothold into internal systems, sensitive resources, and broader network compromise.
+We determine whether wireless access can become a foothold into internal systems, sensitive resources, or broader network compromise.

 06